george-ka/lightSwitcher/README.md

 It consists of tree major parts:
 1. Physical circuit board with relays
-2. Arduino Mega board which controls the relays
+2. Arduino Mega board which controls the switchers (based on Triacs)
 3. Raspberry PI with a server to contol Arduino

-Relays board description will come later.
+Switcher board description can be found [here](SwitcherBoard.md).

 You will find Arduino scetch in the [ArduinoLightSwitcher](./ArduinoLightSwitcher/ArduinoLightSwitcher.ino) directory